aras-p/glsl-optimizer/src/gallium/docs/source/screen.rst

 * ``PIPE_CAP_TEXTURE_BUFFER_OFFSET_ALIGNMENT``: Describes the required
   alignment for pipe_sampler_view::u.buf.first_element, in bytes.
   If a driver does not support first/last_element, it should return 0.
+* ``PIPE_CAP_TGSI_TEXCOORD``: This CAP describes a hw limitation.
+  If true, the hardware cannot replace arbitrary shader inputs with sprite coordinates and hence the inputs that are desired to be replaceable must be declared with TGSI_SEMANTIC_TEXCOORD instead of TGSI_SEMANTIC_GENERIC.
+  The rasterizer's sprite_coord_enable state therefore also applies to the TEXCOORD semantic.
+  Also, TGSI_SEMANTIC_PCOORD becomes available, which labels a fragment shader input that will always be replaced with sprite coordinates.

 .. _pipe_capf: